Skip to main content

 • Demonstrate self-management strategies to help develop good personal values and character behaviours

-• Develop key interpersonal skills that are required to become a good leader
+• Develop key interpersonal skills that are required to become a good team member and develop Kotahitanga (unity, togetherness, and collective action)

 Course outline:

-Methods of assessment: Form 5 Physical Education will be assessed using internal Achievement Standards.
-Coursework assessment includes examinations, common tests, practical grades and assignments.
+Methods of assessment: Form 5 Physical Education will be assessed using internal and external Achievement Standards.
+Coursework assessment includes examinations, common tests, practical grades, and assignments.

 Continuation of subject: NCEA Level 2 and Level 3 is offered.